 Merlwood Nursery meets each morning in Lenzie Scout Hall and is open to every family in the local community.
 Children can attend from their 3rd birthday.
 Merlwood has a good reputation in the community, as well as a healthy relationship with local schools and a very successful partnership with East Dunbartonshire Council.

 Lenzie Library – current opening hours and location.
-Click the following link for an informative review (ignore the map which shows Alexandra Parade!).
-This review didn’t mention two internet-connected computers in the library that you can use.
+NB there are two internet-connected computers in the library that you can use.
 You could also be interested in the Home Library Service for yourself or a friend who is unable to get to a library due to illness or some other cause.

 Lenzie Chess Academy – Holy Family/St Ninians Church Hall, Union Street, Kirkintilloch.
 Every Thursday 6.30pm – 8.15pm for juniors aged 9-14.
 Contact Harry Marron – mobile 07900490889, email firstname.lastname@example.org